Cathy Hughes: Career

 In 1987, Hughes bought radio station WMMJ with her company Radio One (now Urban One).
 In 1995, Radio One bought radio station WKYS.

 Radio One went on to own 70 radio stations in nine major markets in the U.S. In 1999, Radio One became a publicly traded company, listed under the NASDAQ stock exchange.
-As of 2007, Hughes's son, Alfred Liggins, III, serves as CEO and president of Radio One, and Hughes as chairperson.
+As of 2007, Hughes's son, Alfred Liggins, III, is CEO and president of Radio One, and Hughes as chairperson.
 Hughes is also a minority owner of BET industries.

 In January 2004, Radio One launched TV One, a national cable and satellite television network which bills itself as the "lifestyle and entertainment network for African-American adults."
 Hughes interviews prominent personalities, usually in the entertainment industry, for the network's talk program TV One on One.

 Both Cathy Hughes and her son, Alfred Liggins have been named Entrepreneur of the Year by the company Ernst & Young.
 She is a notable member of Alpha Kappa Alpha sorority.

 In 2015, a local business organization unofficially named the corner of 4th Street and H Street NE in Washington, D.C.
 "Cathy Hughes Corner".

 Hughes' life story is featured on the documentary series Profiles of African-American Success.
 In 2016, Hughes was inducted into the National Rhythm & Blues Hall of Fame.

 In 2020, she accepted a position on the Board of Trustees at Creighton University in Omaha.

+Controversies

+Hughes and Urban One wanted to open a casino in Richmond, Virginia, but were defeated by voters in 2021.
+Hughes chose not to accept the will of the voters, and instead pushed a racially charged "do-over" casino campaign in 2023.
+On November 3, 2023, tapes were released of Hughes describing casino opponents with the n-word.

 Personal life

 Hughes was married to Alfred Liggins Jr from 1965 to 1967.
 Together they had one child, Alfred Liggins III, born January 30, 1965, in Omaha, Nebraska.
 She got pregnant when she was seventeen and her mom threw her out of her house.

 Hughes married Dewey Hughes in 1979 and they divorced in 1987.
 They had no children together.

-Cathy said that debt was overwhelming for him.
+Cathy said that debt was overwhelming for Hughes.
 He was never an entrepreneur.
 She, on the other hand, was focused and knew she could pay back the 1 million dollars they were able to borrow from their "angel" lender.
 After her divorce and with looming debt, she ended up moving into the station with her son.
 When asked if it was hard or stressful to deal with, she said:

 "No, number one I was in awe of Washington DC.
 I was in Georgetown.
 I haven't been able to get back there yet!
 During my struggling days, I had a prime corner.
 You would see the president having dinner at one of the restaurants."Hughes is Catholic.
 As of 2018, she attended St Benedict the Moor Catholic Church, a Black parish, when in Omaha.
 She resides in Pasadena, Maryland.